 Christmas gifts, Christmas decorations, Christmas food and drink, the Christmas list goes on.
 It’s no surprise that Christmas can be expensive.

-If money is tight, you might decide to skip Christmas gifts altogether for the adult relatives (and their husbands or wives) and only buy for the children instead.
+If money is tight this year, you might decide to skip Christmas gifts altogether for the adult relatives (and their husbands or wives) and only buy for the children instead.

-After all, let’s be honest, you might not want or need all the presents you receive.
+After all, let’s be honest, adults might not want or need all the presents they receive.

 We might ‘wish it could be Christmas every day’ but we might not want to shop for it all year long.